-Government Auditing Standards requires the auditor to perform limited procedures on the Office's response to the findings identified in our audit and described previously.
+Government Auditing Standards requires the auditor to perform limited procedures on the Office's response to the findings identified in our audit and described in the accompanying management's response to findings, as listed in the table of contents.
 The Office's response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.